Dictionary » Nouns » Fact – Meaning, Definition, Synonyms and Antonyms

 Fact – Meaning, Definition, Synonyms and Antonyms

-The word Fact (Noun) refers to a piece of information that is known or proven to be true.
+The word Fact (noun) refers to information that is verifiably true and can be supported with evidence.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Fact correctly in sentences.

 Fact Explained in Depth

-A complete and detailed guide to the word Fact including meaning, definition, examples, etymology, synonyms, and antonyms.
+A practical, easy-to-follow guide to the word Fact, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Fact